 - Language Assessment for Classroom Teachers: This book presents a new approach to developing and using classroom-based language assessments.
 The approach is based on current theory and practice in the field of language assessment and on an understanding of the assessment needs of teachers.
 Split into four parts, this book is the ultimate practical guide to classroom-based language assessment, with advice that can be applied in any classroom setting – both real and virtual!
 A professional development must-read!

 - Focus on Assessment: This book develops your ability to design, implement, and evaluate language assessment in your classroom, helping you relate the latest research and pedagogy to your own teaching context.
-Explore the multiple roles teachers play in language assessment such as ensuring a positive assessment experience and promoting learner autonomy, and improve your assessment competence with activities that help you to apply assessment theory to your own classroom.
+Explore the multiple roles teachers play in language assessment such as ensuring a positive assessment experience and promoting learner autonomy, and improving your assessment competence with activities that help you to apply assessment theory to your own classroom.

 Recommended Vocabulary Books